 You obviously have fund managers at your firm who could have easily drawn up their own rules-based methodology for your ETFs.
 Why didn’t you go that route?

 There actually is a product in our lineup where we did do that: CXF, which is our Canadian Convertible Bond ETF.
-We talked with DEX about this, and they ended up doing an index for Claymore [now the iShares Advantaged Convertible Bond].
+We talked with DEX about this, and they ended up doing an index for Claymore [now iShares].
 But we decided the convertible space in Canada needs a little bit of discretion at the margins.
 So we came up with a rules-based methodology that had liquidity filters and market-cap filters, but the portfolio manager can look at it and say, “No, such-and-such got through, but that’s a minefield—not just because it’s a bad company, but because there’s a problem with the specific issue,” or whatever.

 I guess you could argue there are some asset classes that don’t lend themselves well to a purely passive investing strategy.
 Large-cap stocks, sure.
 Convertible bonds?
 Maybe not so much.